MuhammadUmarFaroooq/MuhammadUmarFaroooq/README.md

 # 💫 About Me:
 I am a skilled MERN stack developer with a degree in Software Engineering from Gift University.
-Currently, I am working at AK Solutions as a MERN stack developer, where I specialize in building dynamic web applications.
+Currently, I am working at FabTechSol as a MERN stack developer, where I specialize in building dynamic web applications.
 In addition to my professional experience, I have successfully completed freelance projects in both MERN stack and React Native development.
 Passionate about crafting efficient and scalable solutions, I am always eager to take on new challenges and grow as a developer.

 ## 🌐 Socials: